 Onward to Yosemite

 Habit had always dictated flying into San Fransisco (SFO) or San Jose when traveling to the Bay, but as I have since learned, if planing on heading out to the Yosemite area, Oakland is the perfect launch-point – smaller airport, less local congestion, and a 30 minute head start.
-Alas, we spent the night at an airport a few miles from SFO, but began out true trip early enough.
+Alas, we spent the night at an airport hotel a few miles from SFO, but began out true trip early enough.

 The 3.5 hour ride to the pine covered ascent of Gold Rush country starts off as a fairly unremarkable trip.
 Minor ups and downs through foothills, and a little time in the salad bowl valleys between Modesto and Merced provided the chance to formalize this into a road trip – pick up a cooler, snacks, and whatever other necessities that might be harder to come by once we arrived in the mountains.